godotengine/godot-docs/tutorials/vr/openxr/runtime_selection.rst

 .. image:: img/switch_runtime.png

-The OpenXR plugin will not work with the Microsoft MR runtime.
-That runtime only supports OpenXR applications that use DirectX, and Godot uses OpenGL 3 and 2.
+The OpenXR plugin will **not** work with the Microsoft MR runtime.
+That runtime only supports OpenXR applications that use DirectX, but Godot uses OpenGL ES 3.0 or 2.0.

 .. note::